jayngng/NRTBlueTeam_VulnHP/README.md

 #### **HTTP Service**
 Now, let's move on to enumerating the hidden directory with `gobuster`.

-To install the `gobuster`, we execute
+To install the `gobuster`, we execute the following command:

 ```bash
 $ sudo apt-get install -y gobuster